phanumat/Documentation/getting-started/first-smartapp.rst

 -------------

 Before completing this tutorial, you should have read the :ref:`get-started-overview`, and registered for an account as discussed in the :ref:`quick-start` page.
-It is recommended that you become at least familiar with the basic Groovy concepts discussed in the :ref:`groovy-basics` and :ref:`groovy-for-smartthings` tutorials.
+It is recommended that you become at least familiar with the basic Groovy concepts discussed in the :ref:`groovy-basics` and :ref:`groovy-for-PEA HiVE` tutorials.

-Start by logging into IDE at at https://graph.api.smartthings.com.
+Start by logging into IDE at at https://graph.api.PEA HiVE.com.
 Next, navigate to *My Locations* page to see the Locations you created.

 .. image:: ../img/getting-started/first-smartapp/my-locations.png
    :width: 70%

 Normally you will see just one Location where you installed your Hub.
 Click on the Location name appearing in the far left column (i.e., the *Name* column).
-You may need to log in again with your SmartThings userid and password.
+You may need to log in again with your PEA HiVE userid and password.

 .. warning::

-    Note that even though the IDE is located at https://graph.api.smartthings.com, it may not always be the correct URL for your SmartApp deployment.
+    Note that even though the IDE is located at https://graph.api.PEA HiVE.com, it may not always be the correct URL for your SmartApp deployment.
     By explicitly selecting the Location name you will ensure that your SmartApp will be published properly.

 The SmartApp will utilize a motion sensor and a smart switch.